TathanDev/ExoConfig/README.md

 - Auto Screen support

 ## Wiki 📕
-Check our wiki to see how to use the mods : https://github.com/TathanDev/ExoConfig/wiki
+Check our wiki to see how to use the mod: https://github.com/TathanDev/ExoConfig/wiki